-Starring Kyla Diane Kennedy and Brent Huff, Darcine’s Day is a social commentary on the realities of the post-pandemic job market, and the difficulties of finding affordable housing .
-Themes of homelessness, the disappearing middle class, and the challenges of being a woman in Los Angeles are explored.
+Starring Kyla Diane Kennedy and Brent Huff, Darcine’s Day is a social commentary on the post-pandemic job market, the difficulties of finding affordable housing, and the disappearing middle class.

 Director’s Statement:

-These were the concepts that I wanted to explore when I wrote DARCINE’S DAY.
+These were the concepts we wanted to explore with DARCINE’S DAY.

 We learned that many Angelinos find it difficult to attain fair-paying work AND nutritious food AND affordable housing, so they "double up,” sleeping on friend’s couches.
 They are not technically counted as "homeless” so they lack access to government support and public sympathy.